slm-bj/english-corner/vincent_leo.md

 B: These sentences are really heart-breaking.

 A: Take it easy, You know he is not alone.
-This world curshed so many beautiful souls, and will crush more.
+This world has crushed so many beautiful souls, and will crush more.
 Well, just a joke.
 The last section:

 > Starry, starry night